-The global photovoltaic materials market was valued at USD 16,102 million in 2017 and is anticipated to grow at a CAGR of 12% during the forecast period.
+The global photovoltaic materials market size was valued at USD 16,102 million in 2017 and is anticipated to grow at a CAGR of 12% during the forecast period.
 Photovoltaic materials are used in solar panels and other modules, which are used to harness solar energy to generate electric power.
 The different types of photovoltaic materials include Polycrystalline Silicon, Monocrystalline Silicon, Copper Indium Gallium Selenide, and Cadmium Telluride among others.
 These materials are affordable and easy to install while having the capability to operate for over two decades.
 The demand for photovoltaic materials has increased over the years owing to increasing prices and limited availability of fossil fuels.
 These materials are increasingly finding applications in utilities, residential, and non-residential sectors.

 The major driving factors of the market include depletion of traditional fuel sources, and increasing awareness regarding use of renewable energy sources.
 The decreasing price of photovoltaic materials has increased its adoption across different applications.
 Governments across the globe are investing significantly towards the development of renewable sources such as solar energy.
 Governments also offer incentives and schemes for construction of buildings integrated with solar technologies.
 Other factors driving the growth of this market include less maintenance and low operating costs.
 However, high installation cost would limit the growth of the market during the forecast period.
 Declining prices of solar systems and limited availability of fossil fuels would provide numerous growth opportunities in the market.